Favorite Products

 Tofutti "Better than Cream Cheese"

-I like the flavor of this spread onto bread, but Tofutti now has many other flavors of cream cheese available as well, including Herbs and Chives and French Onion.
+I like the flavor of this spread onto bread or a bagel, but Tofutti now has many other flavors of cream cheese available as well, including Herbs and Chives and French Onion.
 You can use the plain one as a substitute in baking and make some killer buttercream icing that will taste just like the real thing.
-They also have many other dairy substitutes, including Sour Supreme, a wonderful sour cream substitute.
+They also have many other dairy substitutes.
 Visit Tofutti's website for more info.

 Trader Joe's Vanilla Soy Creamy Ice Cream